Thank you for your interest in working with Médecins Sans Frontières.

 - an introduction to life in the field.

-Welcome Days is a four-day residential course run in Sydney.
+Welcome Days is a three-day residential course run in Sydney.
 Sydney-based participants are also required to stay onsite.
 We cover travel, accommodation and meal expenses.
-Welcome Days are conducted three times per year.
+Welcome Days are conducted four times per year.
 Successful completion of this training course is mandatory for all fieldworkers prior to departure to the field.

 Step 5: Field Placement